mikelking/singleton_base/README.md

 date_default_timezone_set("America/New_York");
 error_reporting(E_STRICT);
 ```
+- The third and least recommended method is to hack the .htaccess to include the appropriate settings.
+Ultimately the method you choose is up to you.

  - To use this class with WordPress:

     The way this file is intended to be used is as a mu-plugin because it will be automatically loaded by WordPress on startup.
 This will make the class available to the entirety of WordPress.
 However, if you intend on building a standalone plugin then you will need start with the standalone-base implementation.